 With the implementation of construction Mitigation Measures H-1 through H-17, which limit the hours of construction activities, and require the use of noise reduction devices and techniques during construction at the Project Site, the Project's construction-related noise impacts would be reduced to the maximum extent feasible.
 However, even with the implementation of the identified mitigation measures, potential noise levels generated by Project construction would in some cases exceed applicable thresholds.
 Thus, further reducing construction related noise levels considered technically infeasible.
 As discussed in the Final EIR, numerous additional mitigation measures were added to reduce construction noise impacts to on-site and surrounding land uses.
-The feasibility of other suggested noise mitigation Measures for the Project.
+The feasibility of other suggested noise mitigation was the thoroughly assessed in Appendix J, Feasibility Assessment, Noise and Vibration Mitigation Measures for the Project.